Josh Taylor (boxer)

-Josh Taylor (born 2 January 1991) is a Scottish professional boxer.
-He is the WBO and Ring magazine light-welterweight world champion, having held the Ring title since 2019, and the WBO title since 2021.
-Previously, he held the unified WBA (Super), WBC and IBF titles between 2019 and 2022.
+Josh Taylor (born 2 January 1991) is a Scottish former professional boxer who competed from 2015 to 2025.
+He is a former undisputed light-welterweight champion, having held the International Boxing Federation (IBF) and World Boxing Association (WBA) (Super version) titles between 2019 and 2022, the World Boxing Council (WBC) title between 2021 and 2022, the World Boxing Organisation (WBO) title between 2021 and 2023 and the Ring magazine title between 2019 and 2023.
 At regional level, he held the Commonwealth light-welterweight title from 2016 to 2017.
 As an amateur, he won a lightweight silver medal at the 2010 Commonwealth Games and light-welterweight gold at the 2014 edition.

 From May 2021 to May 2022, Taylor reigned as the undisputed light-welterweight champion, unifying all four major titles in the division and being only the sixth male boxer to do so.
 With his win over José Ramírez in 2021, Taylor became the second Scotsman to be an undisputed champion and the first Briton to do so in the four-belt era.

-Nicknamed "The Tartan Tornado" for his aggressive boxing style, Taylor's knockout-to-win percentage stands at 68%.
-As of May 2022, he is ranked as the world's best active light-welterweight by BoxRec and the Transnational Boxing Rankings Board (TBRB), as well as the seventh-best active boxer, pound-for-pound, by the Boxing Writers Association of America, and ninth by the Ring magazine.
+Taylor was nicknamed "The Tartan Tornado" for his aggressive boxing style.

+Early life

+Born in Prestonpans, Scotland, Taylor has a sister, Finch.
+As a child, he was passionate about motorcycle racing, and "dreamed about being a world champion superbike racer or a world champion MotoGP racer"; he named motorcycle racers Valentino Rossi and Steve Hislop as his childhood heroes.